 2. Gather What You Need

-Aside from your paper check, the exact type of documentation you’ll need will depend on how you go about depositing a check:
+Aside from your paper check, whether it’s a personal check, a business check, or a cashier’s check, the exact type of documentation you’ll need will depend on how you go about depositing a check:

 • In person: This procedure can vary depending on your financial institution.
 At some banks, you may be able to use your debit card at a teller’s window to deposit a check, no deposit slip required.

 In other cases, you may need to get and fill out a deposit slip.
 This piece of paper outlines how much you want to deposit and to which account.
-Information you will need to fill out includes your name, account number, and deposit amount.
-In many cases, banks may also need to see a government-issued photo ID when you make the deposit.
+Information you will need to fill out includes your name, bank account number, and deposit amount.
+Banks may also need to see a government-issued photo ID when you make the deposit.

 • Mobile app: You will need to log into your bank’s mobile app on your device.
 Be prepared to take a photo of the front and back of the check.
-Typically taking a photo against a dark background helps the app take a clearer photo.
+Typically placing the check on a dark background helps the app take a clearer photo.

-• ATM: When heading to the ATM, you’ll need your debit card.
-Check to see if the ATM accepts check deposits for your financial institution (SoFi, for example, only offers ATM withdrawals at this time).
-Also, a few ATMs still require that checks be put into envelopes (provided at the machine) for deposit.
+• ATM: To deposit checks at an ATM, you’ll need your debit card.
+Check to see if the ATM accepts check deposits for your financial institution (SoFi, for example, only offers ATM withdrawals, not deposits, at this time).

 Endorsing your check means to sign your name on the back of it in the appropriate place (it typically says “Endorse here” or provides a line to sign on).
 You can write “for deposit only” on the back when making a deposit so that the money can only go to your account.